 EIBI is a comprehensive intervention grounded in principles of Applied Behavior Analysis (ABA), and focuses on early and intensive treatment.
-Servicing children under six years of age, this comprehensive ABA model ranges from 30-40 hours per week with an emphasis on improving desired behaviors such as communication and adaptive functioning while decreasing undesired behaviors including noncompliance, tantrums, aggression and stereotypy.
+Servicing children under six years of age, this comprehensive ABA model ranges from 25-40 hours per week with an emphasis on improving desired behaviors such as communication and adaptive functioning while decreasing unsafe behaviors including self-injurious behaviors and aggression.
 Quality Behavior Solutions individualizes programs for every learner and provides both structured and natural opportunities for learning.
 Our clinics provide an enriching environment with unlimited materials and activities to meet every stage of development.
 Every child receives 1:1 instruction from our highly trained Registered Behavior Technicians (RBTs) and under the supervision of our team of Board Certified Behavior Analysts (BCBAs).
 Our EIBI program also includes meaningful development in the areas of socialization with peers, independent play and safety skills.

 At Quality Behavior Solutions, we are committed to bridging the gap between a child's current functioning level and that of their typically developing peers.

 For more information on Early Intensive Behavior Intervention, read what the research says.
 Click the link below:

 We believe parents are always the experts of their child's needs including determining what environment is better suited for their child's learning style.
 This can be a difficult decision for parents as they may feel pressure to put their child in a traditional school setting due to limited awareness of options or recommendations for their child's best benefit.